What Do Butterflies Eat?

 Not all butterflies have the same dietary preferences, and their food sources can vary based on their species.
 Moreover, butterflies also play a role in pollination as they visit flowers for nectar, aiding in the reproduction of plants.
 This mutualistic relationship between butterflies and plants is crucial for the survival of both.

-What Do Butterflies Eat Other Than Nectar?
+Do Butterflies Eat Plants?

 Butterflies are highly diverse, and the plants they eat vary based on their species.
 The relationship between butterflies and plants is often specific, as different butterfly species have evolved to depend on particular host plants.
 Here are some examples of host plants for various butterfly species: